UB-Mannheim/docxstruct/README.md

 # Handling Code
-The akf-hocrparser is made to be adapted for parsing other kinds of content than 'Aktienführer'.
-It can be used as generic text-content recognizer and clarifier and provides lot's of analysis and structure for that.
+`Docxstruct` is made to be adapted for parsing other kinds of content than 'Aktienführer'.
+It can be used as generic text-content recognizer and clarifier.
+Therefore it provides lot's of analysis and structure for that.

 Usually all akf-specific content is stored in files which are called 'akf_....' this are the parts where you might want to put your custom functionalities.